rffrasca/PDFKeeper/README.md

 ### Client Requirements and Compatible Database Management Systems
 * See the release notes specific to an available release.

-At this time, PDFKeeper has been designed for use with the Oracle Database and only the free, Oracle Database 11g Express Edition (XE) has been tested.
-Future releases will include support for additional relational database management systems based on user request and the feasibility of implementation.
-For a database to be considered, please open an new issue, unless one was already opened.
-If your database has already been requested, please update the existing issue.

 ## Building from Source
 Build Instructions for version 4.x.x are available [here](https://github.com/rffrasca/PDFKeeper/blob/master/docs/Build-Instructions.md).